rnbochsr/Steel_Mountain/README.md

 ### Task 4 - Exploit without Metasploit

-Use script 39161.py from Exploit-db.com.
+* Use script 39161.py from Exploit-db.com.
 Edit script:
 	* Set local IP
 	* Set local port
-Use a web server to transfer Netcat binary, *nc.exe*.
+* Use a web server to transfer Netcat binary, *nc.exe*, to target machine.
 	* `sudo python3 -m http.server 80 ` // Note that you must start web seerver with `sudo` or you get an error because you need a server running on port 80.
-Start a listener for the callback.
+* Start a listener for the callback.
 	* `nc -lvnp 4444`
-Fire the exploit script.
+* Fire the exploit script.
 	* `python3 39161.py <IP> <port>` The IP and port must match what you enter in the 39161.py script above.
-At this point the target server should have called-back to your attacking machine.
+* At this point the target server should have called-back to your attacking machine.

 **Frustration**
 I've tried multiple times to make this work and just like with the PowerUp.ps1 script and exploiting the ASCService.exe overwrite, I couldn't get this to work.
 It has been very frustrating!